You got this.

 You’ll know what you need to know when you need to know it.

-It’s safe to pause, feel, and let the next right thing find you.
+It’s safe to pause, feel, and let your next right step find you.

 4